Frequently Asked Questions

 Will this bill extend the ban of juvenile life without parole sentences of youth 18- to 20-years-old?

 The sections in the statute pertaining to juvenile life and parole sentencing are excluded from this legislation.
 It is possible that the SJC will find that it is unconstitutional to sentence older adolescents to life in prison without the possibility of parole, but that litigation is entirely independent of this legislation.
-This matter is currently being considered by the courts in the Commonwealth.
-In July 2022, Judge Robert Ullman of the Massachusetts Superior Court issued a ruling in Commonwealth v.
-Mattis and Commonwealth v Ullman, finding that juvenile life without parole for youth under 21 constituted "cruel and unusual punishment under the Massachusetts Declaration of Rights.
+This matter was decided by the SJC Commonwealth v.
+Mattis and Commonwealth v Ullman, upholding a lower court’s decision that juvenile life without parole for youth under 21 constituted "cruel and unusual punishment” under the Massachusetts Declaration of Rights.
 In making this decision, the judge stated that "the imposition of non-discretionary (i.e. mandatory) life-without-parole sentences for defendants who were age 18 to 20 at the time of their crimes constitutes 'a sentencing practice based on mismatches between the culpability of a class and of offenders and the severity of a penalty."
-This decision by the Superior is currently pending action on appeal before the Supreme Judicial Court.